hyperledger/aries-rfcs/features/0699-push-notifications-ios/README.md

 ## Drawbacks

-The RFC currently doesn't account for browser push notifications using the [Push Manager API](https://developer.mozilla.org/en-US/docs/Web/API/PushManager), sending push notifications to desktop devices, or other push notification services.
-Each service, device or platform requires a considerable amount of domain knowledge.
+Each service requires a considerable amount of domain knowledge.
 The RFC can be extended with new services over time.
-The `device_platform` deliberately also supports a generic string parameter, so the protocol can be extended with new platforms without introducing a new major protocol version.

 The `@type` property in the push notification payload currently doesn't indicate which agent the push notification came from.
 In e.g. the instance of using multiple mediators, this means the notification-receiver does not know which mediator to retrieve the message from.